-Key Audit Matter How Our Audit Addressed

-the Key Audit Matter

-Impairment assessment of goodwill

-Refer to Note 9 Goodwill, Note 3 Significant acc counting judgements, estimates and assumptions
+Refer to Note 9 Goodwill, Note 3 Significant accounting judgments, estimates and assumptions

 As required by Australian Accounting Standards, the group is required to perform an impairment test of goodwill on at least an annual basis.
-This annual impairment assessment was a key audit matter due to the size of the asset (carrying value of \$6.849m) and the degree of estimation and assumptions, specifically forecast earnings and discount rate, which are affected by expected future demand for products in the electrical business as a separate cash generating unit.
-Our procedures included, amongst others: We assessed management's determination of the group's cash-generating units ("CGUs"); We involved Hall Chadwick's valuation experts to evaluate the methodologies used by the group and to review the mathematical accuracy of the cash flow forecasts; We evaluated management's key assumptions used in the cash flow forecasts to determine the recoverability of electrical business assets and agreed relevant data to supporting documents; We challenged management on the key assumptions used in the cash flow forecasts by considering this information and evidence available to us internally and externally; We evaluated the historical reliability of prior period cash flows by considering this information and evidence available to us internally and externally; We performed sensitivity analysis around the key assumptions of growth rates and discount rates used in the cash flow forecasts and assessed the sensitivity and likelihood of a change of these assumptions that either individually or collectively would result in the electrical business assets to be impaired or otherwise; and We assessed the adequacy of the group's disclosure in relation to the carrying value of goodwill.
+This annual impairment assessment was a key audit matter due to the size of the asset (carrying value of \$6.849m) and the degree of estimation and assumptions, specifically forecast earnings and discount rates, which are affected by expected future demand for products in the electrical business as a separate cash generating unit.

+Our audit procedures included, amongst others:

+- We assessed management's determination of the group's cash-generating units ("CGUs"); - We involved Hall Chadwick's valuation experts to evaluate the methodologies used by the group and to review the mathematical accuracy of the cash flows forecasts; - We evaluated management's key assumptions used in the cash flows forecasts to determine the recoverability of electrical business assets and agreed relevant data to supporting documents; - We challenged management on the key assumptions used in the cash flow forecast by considering this information and evidence available to us internally and externally; - We evaluated historical reliability of prior period cash flows by considering this information and evidence available to us internally and externally; - We performed sensitivity analysis around the key assumptions of growth rates and discount rates used in the cash flow forecasts and assessed the sensitivity and likelihood of a change of these assumptions that either individually or collectively would result in the electrical business assets to be impaired or otherwise; and - We assessed the adequacy of the group's disclosure in relation to the carrying value of goodwill.